sfeeser/WEBRTC-to-SIP/README.md

 ```

 ## Testing
-You should now be able to go to https://webrtcnginxserver/ and call to legacy SIP clients.
+You should now be able to go to https://webrtcnginxserver/ and call legacy SIP clients.